OtherRealms/Shot-Manager-Guide/index.rst

 Getting Started
 ---------------
-Shot Manager is an addon for Blender 2.8 and above.
-Created as a  tool by myself Pablo TochezA. [contact@pablotochez.com]  in order assist in the organisation of complex files containing multiple shots, view layers and cameras.
-I am by no means a programmer but rather an artist with some basic coding knowledge for making  time saving tools and digital artworks.
+Shot Manager is an add-on for Blender 2.8 and above.
+Created as a  tool by myself Pablo TochezA. [contact@pablotochez.com]  in order assist in the organization of complex files containing multiple shots, view layers and cameras.
+I am an artist with some coding knowledge for making  time saving tools and digital artworks.
-Shot Manager should be intalled like any .zip addon [Blender 2.8 Install Addons 00:38-https://youtu.be/14G_YIVdBd0?t=38].
+Shot Manager should be installed like any .zip add-on [Blender 2.8 Install Add-ons 00:38-https://youtu.be/14G_YIVdBd0?t=38].

 Creating A Shot